LORD BYRON

 F: My lord demands my £250 back pay and the refusal of a mill or farm at Newstead - he desired it may be paid as soon as possible

-H: I can read you yokel - (rips seal) - he's broke - there'll be nothing for you - and there's howlers whistling through the battlements of Newstead - perhaps there's a patch near Askalon’s towers, where John of Horistan slumbers, where you and one of your wives can set up camp
+H: He's broke, you yokel - there'll be nothing for you - and there's howlers whistling through the battlements of Newstead - perhaps there's a patch near Askalon’s towers, where John of Horistan slumbers, where you and one of your wives can set up camp

 F(in a rage): My lord will disperse with your services when he returns from out foreign - he told me you were a villain!